elegant-scipy/elegant-scipy/markdown/ch4.markdown

 ### Signal properties in the frequency domain

-First, we take the FFTs of our three signals and then display the positive frequency components (i.e., components $0$ to $N/2$).
+First, we take the FFTs of our three signals (synthetic single target, synthetic multi-target, and real) and then display the positive frequency components (i.e., components $0$ to $N/2$).
 These are called the *range traces* in radar terminology.